freeCodeCamp/freeCodeCamp/README.md

 You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
 This means you can build these projects on websites like CodePen and Replit - or even on your local computer's development environment.

-Once you’ve earned a certification, you will always have it.
-You will always be able to link to it from your LinkedIn or résumé.
-And when your prospective employers or freelance clients click that link, they’ll see a verified certification specific to you.
+Once you've earned a certification, you will always have it.
+You will always be able to link to it from your LinkedIn or resume.
+And when your prospective employers or freelance clients click that link, they'll see a verified certification specific to you.

 The one exception to this is if we discover violations of our [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).
 When we catch people unambiguously plagiarizing (submitting other people's code or projects as their own without citation), we do what all rigorous institutions of learning should do - we revoke their certifications and ban those people.